joeshirey/SamplesUI/docs/TDD.md

 - **Tailwind CSS:** A utility-first CSS framework for styling.
 - **Highlight.js:** A library for syntax highlighting.
+- **Marked.js:** A library for parsing Markdown, used to render evaluation assessments and recommendations.

 ### 4.2.
 Code Structure